This low-fat Italian Vegan Hummus is delicious on sandwiches or served with fresh vegetables and pita bread.

 - Combine all ingredients in a blender or food processor and blend into a smooth paste.

-- Stop to scrape down the sides of blender when necessary.
+- Stop to scrape down the sides of the blender when necessary.

-- Place in airtight bowl and chill several hours or overnight to allow flavors to blend.
+- Place in an airtight bowl and chill several hours or overnight to allow flavors to blend.

 - Serve with fresh cut vegetables, pita bread, or on sandwiches.

 - Keeps 5-7 days in the refrigerator.